|

 We desperately need grace because we are prone to failure.
 That is why I love thinking about how we are living a life of graced imperfection!

-Here is a special printable that you can take on your road trip this summer so you can remember the 6-Step Process for a Summer Road Trip to make your time in the car grace-filled.
+Then you can remember the 6-Step Process for a Summer Road Trip to make your time in the car grace-filled.

 Summer Road Trip Printable